 Agouti colored Siberians are equally rare.
 It is also called "wild coloring".
 Agouti siberians usually have special masks and markings.
 White markings are always cream.
 The mask is always dark, very heavy.
 (Dirty faced).
 Pigment extends far down on the dog's body.
 No dilution is present.
 Undercoat of agouti Siberians is charcoal.
 The outer coat can be a mixture of black, tan, red, or grey.
 The usual coloring is black on the root and tip of the hair, with red or tan in the middle.
 Points are black.
 Sometimes mistaken for sable or wolf grey.
 An agouti Siberian should look almost exactly like a wolf in coloring.

-An "orange" copper Siberian allows more than than red.
+A "dilute red" is a light orange copper that allows more white than than red.
 The result is a red Siberian with a very light coat.

-A "chocolate" copper (also called chocolate red) Siberian has a tone with full depth of color.
+A "dark red" or "copper" (also called chocolate red) Siberian has a tone with full depth of color.
 A brown or liver undercoat is present.
 This is the darkest possible red coloration.